 4. Turmeric Powder

 However the flavor will be missing any sweetness or floral notes.
 Keep in mind that turmeric has a strong peppery flavor to it, so using too much may affect the flavors of your dish.
+I recommend starting slow and adding more according to taste.
+Also, try combining it with other sweeter, more floral spices and herbs to try to get closer in flavor.

 5. Sweet Paprika

 Sweet paprika has a lovely earthy, sweet flavor.
 Compared to saffron, paprika can deliver on the earthiness and sweetness.
 But without combining it with another spice or herb, you will not be able to achieve the floral hints or distinctive yellow color that saffron produces.
+If you are wondering what to use instead of saffron, this is a low-cost option.

-6. Curry Powder
+6. Curry Powderย

 Due to the depth and complexity of flavors in curry powder, this could be a great substitute for saffron.
 Curry powder is typically a mixture of spices that can include turmeric, cardamom, cumin, fenugreek and cinnamon.
 With the different spices already combined, you will find that curry powder can bring some similar flavors of saffron and even add more depth and complexity to your recipe.